allegro/blog/_posts/2023-05-18-save-money-on-large-database.md

 Since the export was launched at night, the procedure had no negative impact on users.
 The impact of the export operation on the database load (Data I/O percentage) is presented in the graph below.
-It can be observed that the resource load is significant during this operation.
+It can be observed that the resource load increased during this operation.

 ![Data IO](/img/articles/2023-05-18-save-money-on-large-database/perf-xyz-export-iops.png)